 BA (Hons) International Finance and Business Accounting

-The BA (Hons) International Finance and Business Accounting course provides a three-year business education designed to give students the practical and theoretical skills to enable them to pursue a wide range of careers in the field of Accounting, Finance, Business Management and Entrepreneurship.
+The BA (Hons) International Finance and Business Accounting programme provides a three-year business education designed to give students the practical and theoretical skills to enable them to pursue a wide range of careers in the field of Accounting, Finance, Business Management and Entrepreneurship.

 Features of the Programme